 Now, see the output; the result rows are reduced to 3 as mentioned, and the credit limit is in descending order, as mentioned in the query above.

 The ORDER BY clause accompanied by the DESC modifier attribute defines the sorting order of the table rows when fetched with the query.
 If any attribute is not specified in the query for the ORDER BY clause then, the result rows will be in increasing order by default.

-In MySQL, the ORDER BY DESC clause can be applied in a SELECT LIMIT statement, SELECT statement, and DELETE LIMIT statement.
+In MySQL, you can apply the ORDER BY DESC clause in SELECT LIMIT statements, SELECT statements, and DELETE LIMIT statements.